maciejj04/EnterpriseLevelAWSInfrastructure/README.md

 - The second stack is responsible for booting up VMs (AWS EC2) & MySql Database (AWS RDS) - _vm-and-db-stack.yml_.
 Accordingly, to start the stack run: `./create-vm-and-db.sh`

+# Enhancements

+To make the infrastructure even more resilient and scalable, we may use **AWS Auto Scaling Groups** instead of having 'hardcoded' EC2 instances configured in Cloud Formation script.
+Improved _vm-and-db-stack_ that implements it, is available in **ec2-auto-scaling** GIT branch.